sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 Use Cards to display information about, for example, a page, a group or a user.

 A Card is a simple container that may have a header and a footer.
-A Card does not have it's own colors, so combine with `env-block` classes to set colors and `env-shadow` to set box shadow.
+A Card has no colors or shadows of its own.
+To add colors and shadows you may instead combine the `env-block` and `env-shadow` classes.

 If used inside a Cardholder (see further down this page) the Card will stretch its width and height to make a nice aligned grid of cards.